 Adding a language to a site involves defining a new locale in the configuration of your site.
 For further details, see Enabling multilanguage content.

 You can use the Backup module to create a backup of content and configuration, which you can then restore on the new instance.
-For further details, see Making a manual backup and Restoring a backup.
 See also How to replicate a public instance on the Magnolia Community Wiki.

 Let’s say your site name is

 my-site-one and you want to access it via your own domain name

 my-domain.com.
 You probably do not want to have the site name in the URL like

 To avoid this, disable the

 uri-starts-with-sitename rule on the public instance in the definition of your site.
 For further details, see Managing cross-site access.